Variable displacement: Present

 There are currently two main types of cylinder deactivation mechanizations used today, depending on the type of the engine's valvetrain.
 The first is for pushrod designs which uses solenoids to alter oil pressure delivered to lock pins in the lifters.
 With lock pin out of place, the lifters are collapsed and unable to elevate their companion pushrods under the valve rocker arms, resulting in valves that remain closed when the cam pushes on the part in lost motion.

 The second type is for overhead cam engines, and uses a pair of locked-together rocker arms that are employed for each valve.
 One rocker follows the cam profile, while the other actuates the valve.
 When a cylinder is deactivated, solenoid-controlled oil pressure releases a locking pin between the two rocker arms.
 While one arm still follows the camshaft, the unlocked arm remains motionless and doesn't move the valve.
 With computer control, fast cylinder deactivation and reactivation occur almost instantly.

 Several automotive manufacturers have engines with cylinder deactivation in current production.

 Daimler AG's Active Cylinder Control (ACC) variable displacement technology debuted in 2001 on the 5.8 L V12 in the CL600 and S600.

 Mercedes-Benz developed their Multi-Displacement System V12 in the late 1990s, which shuts off every other cylinder in the firing order.
 It was widely deployed on pushrod V8 engines starting with the 2004 DaimlerChrysler Hemi.

 Starting in 2003, Honda introduced Variable Cylinder Management on the J family engines.
 Honda's system works by deactivating banks of cylinders, switching from 6 to 4 to 3 cylinders.

 In 2005, GM introduced their Active Fuel Management cylinder deactivation system (in the Generation IV small-block) which, similar to Chrysler's MDS, switched off half of the cylinders.
 In 2018 GM introduced an improved system called Dynamic Fuel Management that shuts off any number of cylinders, in a variety of combinations, depending on immediate needs.
 The system is based on Dynamic Skip Fire, a technology developed by California company Tula Technology and the 6.2L engine incorporating it was named one of Ward's 10 Best Engines for 2019.

 In 2012 Volkswagen introduced Active Cylinder Technology (ACT), the first manufacturer to do so in four-cylinder engines.

+In 2015 Alfa Romeo implemented cylinder bank deactivation in the Giulia and Stelvio Quadrifoglio V6 engine, allowing it to operate as an inline-three under light loads.

 In November 2016 Ford announced its compact three-cylinder Ecoboost engine with deactivation on one of the cylinders.
 This is the smallest engine so far to use deactivation, and will allow the benefits to be applied in small cars.

 In November 2017, Mazda announced standard cylinder deactivation in all 2018 CX-5 models, and availability on Mazda6 models.

 As of the 2020 model year, about 15% of light-duty vehicles sold in the United States used cylinder deactivation, predominantly used by Mazda (64%), GM (44%), Honda (24%), and FCA (23%).